-The Deputy Headteacher- Harry Dineley is the Educational Visits Coordinator (EVC).
+The Deputy Headteacher- Emma Leach is the Educational Visits Coordinator (EVC)

 The school uses EVOLVE, the LA planning tool which allows staff to plan and submit visits for approval.
 Visits are submitted through EVOLVE by visit leaders to the EVC to be checked.
-All local visits should be submitted for approval at least one week before the visit.
 They are then sent for final approval to either:

-- o The Headteacher Sara Ainsworth - o Or EVOLVE for LA approval if the visit is deemed as an 'adventurous activity' or a residential.
+- The Headteacher Sara Ainsworth - Or EVOLVE for LA approval if the visit is deemed as an 'adventurous activity' or a residential.

 Our curriculum defines what we teach the children in school.
 This is the basis for each class's programme of learning for each school year.
+In addition teachers agree the corresponding programme of visits and activities at the beginning of each academic year.

-Within each class's programme of work the teachers plan opportunities for learning outside the classroom that support the children's learning.
+Within each class's programme of work the teachers plan educational visits and activities that support the children's learning.
 We give details of these visits and activities to parents at the beginning of each term in our class curriculum overview plans.
-We plan other activities as the school year progresses and inform parents of these in due course.
+We plan other activities as the school year progresses, and inform parents of these in due course.

+Visits and activities usually take place within the school day, and the governing body approves all such visits in advance.
 We follow the Local Authority's guidelines relating to health and safety, and we ask parents to give written consent for their child to take part in any activity that takes children off the school site.
 If we do not receive this written permission, the child will be unable to participate.
 When joining the school, each parent is asked to sign a document giving permission for their child to take part in learning outside the classroom activities.
 This consent covers weekly minibus outings for example, to forests, parks and local amenities such as libraries and shops.